jayts-blinklabs/hsdev/README.md

 ```
 $ make
 ```
+[Ignore this last part about the manual page.
+It is not ready yet.]

 To install the manual page, copy the file **man1/hsdev.1.gz** to the directory where your manual pages are located.
 On Linux, this is typically **/usr/share/man/man1**.